SCE +12.9% | PPA deadline: Jul 4, 2026. Lock your rate now ↓

 I had a bad experience with another solar company.

-You're not alone — SunPower, Sunnova, and Mosaic all went bankrupt.
-That's exactly why company stability matters.
-Freedom Forever is still operating, still installing, and still honoring every warranty.
+You're not alone - SunPower, Sunnova, and Mosaic all went bankrupt.
+That's exactly why installer stability matters.
+I only refer homeowners to qualified installers that are operational, actively installing, and honoring their warranties.

 25 years is a long commitment.